astridx/meinblog/sik/r/react-firebase-authorization-roles-permissions/index.md

 ---
-title: "React Firebase Authorization with Roles"
+title: 'React Firebase Authorization with Roles'
-description: "A tutorial on how to use authorization with roles and permissions when using Firebase in React.
-Learn how to protect routes with authorization rules and how to set properties to Firebase user ..."
+description: 'A tutorial on how to use authorization with roles and permissions when using Firebase in React.
+Learn how to protect routes with authorization rules and how to set properties to Firebase user ...'
-date: "2018-11-26T07:50:46+02:00"
+date: '2018-11-26T07:50:46+02:00'
-categories: ["React", "Firebase"]
+categories: ['React', 'Firebase']
-keywords: ["react firebase authorization", "react firebase protected routes", "react firebase permissions", "firebase set user properties"]
+keywords:
+  [
+    'react firebase authorization',
+    'react firebase protected routes',
+    'react firebase permissions',
+    'firebase set user properties',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />